devdeliw/website/content/posts/edmr_sim_docs.md

 I got to live in North Olmsted, OH, a beautiful, breatheable suburb with lots of greenery.
 I biked to work! and totaled over 400 miles.
 There was a gym on-site that was always empty in the morning after my bike ride.
 I had breakfast every morning and became friends with the chef.
-I got to live with several dogs and miss this place a ton.
+I got to live with several dogs, including a golden retriever, Honey, who I got to go on many walks with.

 ![](/honey.JPG)